colltoaction/writings/Adjoint School 2025/Application Form.md

 ## Describe your background in category theory.
 > (~250 words) Please write about your background in category theory.
 For example: Are you new to category theory?
 If you read a book, say which one and what chapters; if you attended a course, say the topics that were covered; if you watched tutorials, say which ones.

 I started learning Category Theory after a Functional Programming course where I was introduced to the topic.
-I realized I could use this knowledge to improve my day-to-day work and I started researching Free Categories as I was familiar with graphs but quickly I fell in a rabbit hole.
+I realized I could use this knowledge to improve my day-to-day work and I started researching Free Categories as I was already familiar with graphs but quickly I fell in a rabbit hole.

-I spend much time reading and watching academic material.
-I have collected such material in reading lists, playlists and bibliography for my draft papers.
+I spend much time reading and watching academic material that I have collected in reading lists, playlists and bibliography for my draft papers.
 I participate in a student group where I presented Diagrammatic Reasoning as seen in Pawel Sobocinski's graphical linear algebra blog.
 I believe this is the first video published in Spanish language in this area of applied category theory.
 My most important reference is "String Diagram rewrite theory I" from Bonchi et al.

 Some of my favorite tutorials include "Chyp: Composing Hypergraphs, Proving Theorems" by Aleks Kissinger and "DisCoPy demonstration" by Alexis Toumi.
 Seminars include "Compositional Modeling with Decorated Cospans" by John Baez and "Hypergraph Rewriting and the Wolfram Model" by Jonathan Gorard.

 ## Describe you interest in applied category theory.
 > (~250 words) Have you tried applying category theory to your domain of interest?
 If so, how and where (a project, a class, a paper)?
 If not, talk about your favorite topic in category theory, a connection between category theory and your domain field, or your interest in one of the projects.

-I designed a programming language based on John McCarthy's "Recursive functions of symbolic expressions and their computation by machine."
+I designed a programming system based on John McCarthy's "Recursive functions of symbolic expressions and their computation by machine."
 This paper introduces the LISP system and inspired me to review the equivalence of String Diagram syntax and computation under the Rewrite Theory of Cospans of Hypergraphs.
+My goal is to support science and engineering in advanced computation tasks, formal proofs, but also in day-to-day programming thanks to friendly graphical interfaces.

-I reached out to hypergraph library authors and my offer to collaborate was well received.
-I was included in their efforts to standardize a higher-order networks file format and I have plans to extend support for categorical structures, e.g hypergraph categories.
+I use DisCoPy to implement monoidal computation and I noticed there are many overlapping efforts.
+I reached out to hypergraph library authors and offered to collaborate.
+I was well received and joined their efforts to standardize a higher-order networks file format which I plan to extend with support for categorical structures, e.g hypergraph categories.

 ## Briefly explain your Top Pick(s)
 > (~250 words) Why are they exciting?
 Why do you want to join?
 What do you think makes you a good fit for them?

 Structuring Quantum Effects with Monads and Arrows is my top pick because I'm most interested in applications of Category Theory to Quantum Computing.
 I think I can quickly ramp up in the mathematical aspects of this research group and support my peers with my computing experience.
+This study group will develop quantum computation models that I can enrich from my experience with monoidal computation using mainly DisCoPy.